 - talking with your partner about sexual issues

-If changes in your lifestyle do not reduce your symptoms, you will need to contact your doctor to identify the cause of your erectile problems.
+If changes in your lifestyle don’t reduce your symptoms, you will need to contact your doctor to identify the cause of your erection problems.
 Your doctor will examine your penis and rectum as well as your nervous system function.
 Your doctor will also ask you about current health problems and when your symptoms began.

-In an effort to accurately diagnose the cause of your erection problems, your doctor may also order tests, including:
+In an effort to accurately diagnose the cause of your erection problems, your doctor may also order tests that include:

-- complete blood count (CBC)—a set of blood tests that checks for anemia (low red blood cell count)
+- complete blood count (CBC), which is a set of blood tests that checks for anemia (low red blood cell count)

-- hormone profile—measures the levels of sex hormones (testosterone and prolactin)
+- hormone profile, which measures the levels of sex hormones (testosterone and prolactin)

-- nocturnal penile tumescence (NPT)—measures erectile functionality while a man is sleeping
+- nocturnal penile tumescence (NPT), which measures erectile functionality during sleep

-- duplex ultrasound—high-frequency sound waves are used to take pictures of the body’s tissues
+- duplex ultrasound, which uses high-frequency sound waves to take pictures of the body’s tissues

-- urinalysis—analyzes urine to measure protein and testosterone levels
+- urinalysis, which measure protein and testosterone levels in the urine

-Once your doctor determines the cause of your erection problem, he or she will provide appropriate treatment.
-Treatment options may include addressing the underlying health problem and providing intervention to reduce erection problems.
+Once your doctor determines the cause of your erection problem, they will provide appropriate treatment.
+Treatment can include addressing the underlying health problem and providing intervention to reduce erection problems.

 Options for treating erection problems may include:

-- medications injected into the penis, including prostaglandin E1 (alprostadil) and papaverine
+- medications injected into the penis, such as prostaglandin E1, alprostadil, and papaverine

-- medication (alprostadil (MUSE)) injected into the urethra
+- medication injected into the urethra, such as alprostadil

-- erectile dysfunction medications taken by mouth, such as Viagra
+- erectile dysfunction medications taken by mouth, such as sildenafil (Viagra)

 - vacuum devices